mandreobr/thesupplementpost/src/content/reviews/Men-Health/prostadine/index.md

 <p>
   <strong>Marine Algae (Nori, Wakame, Kelp, Bladderwrack)</strong><br />
   Marine plants such as Nori and Wakame contain fucoidans, polyphenols, and natural minerals that have been shown to support anti-inflammatory activity and defend cells from oxidative stress — two major contributors to urinary difficulties.
+  Studies published in journals such as <em>Pharmacognosy Reviews</em> and <em>Journal of Applied Phycology</em> highlight the urinary-protective and antibacterial properties of brown algae.
 </p>

 <p>
   <strong>Saw Palmetto Extract</strong><br />
   Saw palmetto is one of the most widely researched prostate-support nutrients.
-Clinical papers suggest that saw palmetto may help support normal urinary flow and reduce discomfort associated with prostate enlargement by moderating 5-alpha-reductase pathways.
+  Clinical papers — including those in <em>The New England Journal of Medicine</em> and <em>The Journal of Urology</em> — suggest that saw palmetto may help support normal urinary flow and reduce discomfort associated with prostate enlargement by moderating 5-alpha-reductase pathways.
 </p>

 <p>
   <strong>Pomegranate Extract</strong><br />
-  Pomegranate is rich in punicalagins, which demonstrate strong antioxidant effects and help protect prostate tissue from oxidative stress, supporting healthy blood flow.
+  Pomegranate is rich in punicalagins, which demonstrate strong antioxidant effects.
+  Research in the <em>Journal of Clinical Oncology</em> suggests pomegranate helps protect prostate tissue from oxidative stress and supports healthy blood flow — both relevant for aging prostate cells.
 </p>

 <p>
   <strong>Shilajit</strong><br />
-  Several studies show that purified shilajit can enhance mitochondrial function, nutrient absorption, and energy metabolism — factors that indirectly support tissue recovery and cellular integrity.
+  Several studies (including <em>Andrologia</em> and <em>International Journal of Alzheimer’s Disease</em>) show that purified shilajit can enhance mitochondrial function, nutrient absorption, and energy metabolism — factors that indirectly support tissue recovery and cellular integrity.
 </p>

 <p>
   <strong>Iodine &amp; Mineral Balance</strong><br />
   Iodine plays a critical role in cellular health and metabolic regulation.
-Some research investigates iodine’s involvement in prostate tissue behavior, which may support normal cellular function when kept within healthy ranges.
+  Some studies — including those cited in <em>Molecular Medicine</em> — investigate iodine’s involvement in prostate tissue behavior, which may support normal cellular function when kept within healthy ranges.
 </p>

 <p>
   <strong>Neem Extract</strong><br />
-  Neem exhibits natural antimicrobial and antioxidant activity, helping support urinary tract cleanliness and inflammation control.
+  Neem exhibits natural antimicrobial and antioxidant activity, as shown in <em>Phytotherapy Research</em>.
 </p>

 <p>